Weezer: Raditude and Hurley (2009–2013)

-The band headlined a four-day rock-themed Carnival Cruise from Miami to Cozumel that set sail on January 19, 2012.
+The band headlined a four-day music cruise, the Weezer Cruise, from Miami to Cozumel that set sail on January 19, 2012.
 In July, Weezer headlined the inaugural Bunbury Music Festival in Cincinnati, Ohio.
 In early 2013 the band brought its Memories Tour to Australia—the band's first Australian tour since 1996.
 The band played its first two albums in full at several venues.
-The band also headlined the Punkspring 2013 tour in Japan and later in the year toured Canada and USA.
+The band also headlined the Punkspring 2013 tour in Japan and later in the year toured Canada and the United States.
 They played multiple nights in cities around the U.S. The first night shows were dedicated to playing their hits, then the Blue album in full, front to back.
 The second night, they played Pinkerton in the same fashion.
-Koch did a "Memories" slide show at the Gibson amphitheater in Los Angeles (And most likely many other venues around the U.S.) The slide show consisted of photos of gigs over the years and highlighted the loss of their fanclub team members Mykel and Carli Allan in 1997.
+Koch did a "Memories" slide show at the Gibson amphitheater in Los Angeles.
+The slide show consisted of photos of gigs over the years and highlighted the loss of their fan club team members Mykel and Carli Allan in 1997.